Da1erRowney/Key-LockBox_c_sharp/README.md

 A mobile application designed to store the user’s personal data for further opening and editing.
 A kind of application for people with short-term memory.

-Language: C#
+Language: C#.
-Project platform: NET MAUI
+Project platform: NET MAUI.
-Platforms: Android, IOS, Windows
+Platforms: Android, IOS, Windows.
-Database: SQLite
+Database: SQLite.

 General functionality:
 1. Authorization and registration in the system.